 The offices of ICBA/NM are located in Farmington, New Mexico.

-Our Chairman-Elect is Alan Shettlesworth, President & Chief Executive Officer of Main Bank in Albuquerque, New Mexico.
+Our Chairman-Elect is Jennifer Weller, Chief Operating Officer of Citizens Bank in Farmington, New Mexico.

 Christopher Palmer, President & Chief Executive Officer of Pioneer Bank in Roswell, New Mexico serves as our Immediate Past-Chairman.